 Whether you planned to or not, you might end up shopping for clothes when you’re traveling.
 Maybe you want to check out the local fashions, or you just spilled red wine all over the only pair of khaki pants you had and you have to attend a yacht party tomorrow.
-Either way, you might find yourself shopping abroad.
+Either way, you might find yourself doing some international shopping while you’re abroad.

 Going in completely unprepared is not a good idea, however.
 While it may seem minor, trying to figure out sizes in other countries can be frustrating and time-consuming.
 Head off the stress by doing a little research beforehand.
-Here’s our non-comprehensive guide to shopping in other countries.
+Here’s our non-comprehensive guide to international shopping around the world.

 Print Out A Size Conversion Chart